Occupational / Physical Therapy Education and Career Guide

 Degree you’ll need to practice: Master’s degree

-The chart below shows the relative distribution of the types of environments where occupational therapists and assistants generally work:
+The chart below shows the largest employers of occupational therapy assistants generally:

-In an occupational therapy job, you will see patients with a wide variety of challenges.
+In an occupational therapy assistant career, you will see patients with a wide variety of challenges.
 Some patients need help with daily tasks such as getting dressed or cooking, while others need assistance improving less tangible skills such as decision-making and memory.

 An occupational therapy job provides wide exposure to different people, situations and issues that will tap into your compassion and creativity, making this a fulfilling career for those who are passionate about helping others.

-As an occupational therapist, you can put your skills and knowledge to use in other industries.
+As an occupational therapist or occupational therapy assistant, you can put your skills and knowledge to use in other industries.
 For instance, you may work with architects and contractors on how to improve building design and accessibility; or, you could consult with companies on ergonomic concerns for product construction.
 Related careers you may explore include physical and recreational therapy.

 Education and Training